Slots

 </q:template>

 Notice that the un-projected content is moved into an inert <q:template>.
-This is done just in case the Accordion component re-renders and inserts the <Slot>.
-In that case, we avoid having to re-render the parent component just to generate the projected content.
+This is done in case the Accordion component re-renders in the <Slot>.
+In this case, we avoid having to re-render the parent component just to generate the projected content.
 By persisting the un-projected content when the parent is initially rendered, the rendering of the two components can stay independent.

 The q:slot attribute must be a direct child of a component.